 Clearly, making sure your customers know you care about them is very important, so lets take a look at some great customer appreciation ideas to get you started!

-Make it as personal and sincere as possible.
+Make your customer appreciation letter as personal and sincere as possible.
 Use their name and include some details that distinguish them from other clients, such as a brief mention of the item they bought or a personal interaction you had with them.

 It is important not to include any promotional material or sales pitches here.
 Keep it about them and your gratitude to them.

 Segueing into a sales pitch will come off as though you’re only thanking them to sell them something else and will defeat the object entirely.

 However, you can include a gift certificate or coupon or discount code to use on their next purchase with you or at another company you would like to support or you feel they would value.

 Just make sure that your customer appreciation message is sincere and genuine, and make it about saying thank you – no strings attached.

 Featuring your customers or their businesses on your company social channels can be a great way to say thank you to them for using your products or services.

 You can ask customers to send you photos and their information to include in a customer appreciation post and include links to their social channels or website.
 This generates some free marketing for them and gives you great content at the same time.